min2ha/ukwa-site/content/target/43443/index.en.md

   "subject": "EU Referendum"
 }

-# Concrete: Student Newspaper of the University of East Anglia: UEA STUDENTS SET TO BACK REMAIN IN EU REFERENDUM

 An article focusing on the substantial Remain vote expected from the students of UEA, whilst also focusing on a distinct student apathy apparant on campus as well as within the younger voting-age generation as a whole.